Andrej730/bpy.ops.context/docs/index.md

 * 📋 TAG_ACTIVE_OBJECT_NOT_AFFECTED
 * In EDIT_MESH mode:
 * ❌ context override
-* 📋 basically it affects `context.objects_in_mode`, but doesn&#x27;t use this actual context member
+* 📋 basically it affects `context.objects_in_mode`, but doesn't use this actual context member
-* 📋 therefore it ignores selected objects that are in OBJECT mode, doesn&#x27;t require explicit selection and skips hidden objects
+* 📋 therefore it ignores selected objects that are in OBJECT mode, doesn't require explicit selection and skips hidden objects
-* 📋 &#x27;by selection&#x27; separates selection for each object separately (e.g. if 1 face selected in N objects results in N separated objects)
+* 📋 'by selection' separates selection for each object separately (e.g. if 1 face selected in N objects results in N separated objects)
 * In both modes:
 * 📋 newly added objects are selected (original objects selection status is not affected)
 * 📋 newly objects (and their data) retain props from original separated objects (and their data)